smcclab/smc-course/_deliverables/03-lens-performance.md

 There are two representations of your LENS performance:

-1. the **performance materials** (zip file of patches, code, scores, instructions, etc---everything needed to produce your performance)
+1. the **performance materials** (zip file of patches, code, scores, instructions, etc---everything needed to produce your performance, including a `README.md` file explaining how to get it up and running)

 2. the **ensemble performance of your artefact** at the LENS final concert

 The final performance and collaboration with other LENSers are important aspects of the assessment, so don't neglect these parts when developing your artefact.

-{:.info-box}

-A note on collaboration: your performance must include meaningful collaboration/interaction with at least one other LENS member.
-Since the final performances now no longer need to be live (see box above) the interaction similarly doesn't have to be "live"---it could be more like the group AVD entries---but you still need to make it clear how your performance/artefact allows for deep & engaging collaboration (and how you'll communicate this collaboration to the audience as well).
+### Submission process {#submission-process}

+The submission for the final performance is in three parts.

+- **Thursday June 11 9pm**: submit your "backup" video through Wattle (same [resolution & format requirements]({% link _deliverables/01-audiovisual-diary.md %}#weekly-videos-spec) as per the weekly diary videos)

+- **Friday June 12 8pm**: (the gig---live on YouTube, exact setup details TBC)

+- **Wednesday June 17 12am**: artefact materials due through Wattle (as a single zipfile)

 ### Marking criteria {#marking}

-Your LENS artefact will be assessed based on the two representations above.
+Your LENS artefact will be assessed based on the representations above.
 The marking criteria (based on the [course learning outcomes]({{site.baseurl}}{% link 02-outline.md %})) are: